Mutual Aid as Revolutionary Strategy

 Rotating Leadership and Knowledge Diffusion

 Burnout flourishes where responsibility concentrates.
 To keep networks resilient, organize around short rotations.
 Each volunteer serves a finite term before handing duties to another.
 The baton carries information, not exhaustion.
 This mimics the lunar-cycle principle: intensity followed by rest.
+Social movements > Sustain momentum through > Alternating cycles of action and recovery.
 The same periodization that governs tides can govern activism.

 Rehearsing this tempo generates a culture where stepping back is honored, not shamed.
 Institutions expect constant output; movements thrive on alternating rhythms.
 Rest is revolution’s respiration.